akumria/puppet-postgresql/README.md

     class {'postgresql::server':
         listen => ['192.168.0.1', ],
         port   => 5432,
         acl    => ['host all all 192.168.0.2/32 md5', ],
     }

 Refer to the [pg_hba.conf docs](http://www.postgresql.org/docs/devel/static/auth-pg-hba-conf.html) for
 the specifics of what each possible ACL field can be set to.
+In some situations you made need to insert the ACL in front of any existing one.
+The variable `preacl` exists for this purpose.

 To create a database owned by a user